vjlab/resources/content/data-storage-policy.md

 * Data recoverable up to 30 days
 * Best used to backup active project folders (scripts, manuscripts, etc), but not really large data files
-* Technically no storage limit, but this is probably because they didn't foresee power users consuming terabytes of data
+* Technically no storage limit, but this is they probably didn't foresee users asking to store hundreds of terabytes of data
 * Cumbersome to access via command line (needs to be mounted first[2])
 * All in all, not terribly useful.

 ### Footnotes